Robert Hughes (swimmer): 1952 Helsinki Olympics

+1956 Melbourne Olympics

 Competing again four years later, he finished fifth with the American water polo team at the 1956 Summer Olympics in Melbourne, Australia, where he played in five matches and scored frequently.
 He also competed as the only U.S. entrant in the 200-meter breaststroke, but did not advance beyond the preliminary heats and placed sixth.
+On the U.S. Men's Olympic swim team, he was managed by U.S. Men's Olympic Head Coach Bob Muir, who had excelled in breaststroke in his youth, and was a long-serving coach for Williams College.

 Benefitting from his earlier training in both water polo and swimming at USC, while at the 1956 Olympics, he became the first American athlete since Johnny Weissmuller in 1924 to compete in two different Olympic sports in one year.
 As a swimmer, in 1956, he broke the American world record in the 100-meter breaststroke with a 1:11.2.
 Hughes played the two-meter position also known as Center Forward at the Olympics, and in collegiate competition.
 His outstanding play at the position made it far better known to the public, as the Olympics garnered a large audience and wide press coverage.
 The two meter position is played on offense and is also known as the Hole set or hole, which is usually in the area of the two meter (2M) marker in the center of the opposing team's goal, making it an excellent spot for scoring.
 Hughes's height may have been used to its best advantage in this position as he was harder to block and could shoot and receive passes above the heads' of opponents.

-Later life
+Later life careers

 Hughes later worked as a coach, school teacher and artist, specializing as a sculptor.
 He continued to play water polo with the El Segundo Athletic club through the 1960's, with a water polo career spanning from 1948-1963.
 In 1974, he was Assistant Coach for Arroyo Grande High School, and served as an Assistant Water Polo coach from 1970-74 at his alma mater, the University of Southern California.

 Honors

 He was inducted into the USA Water Polo Hall of Fame in 1976 as a Charter Member.
 The recipient of many honors, Hughes was also a member of the El Camino College Hall of Fame, the California Community College Coaches Hall of Fame, the United States Swimming Hall of Fame and the USC Hall of Fame.

 As an outstanding athlete, Hughes was an AAU All American in 1953, 1956, and 1963.
 He was an All Pacific 8 Conference Champion in 1954, 1955, and 1956 with the University of Southern California.

+Hughes died October 11, 2012 in Arroyo, Grande, California, though few obituaries were published to verify his passing.